-- Legislative Decree No. 1054 (granted in June 2008) this regime established that mining concessions holders qualifying under the general regime need to reach a minimum annual production, equivalent to one tax unit (approximately US\$1,160) per year per hectare.
+- 1. Legislative Decree No. 1054 (granted in June 2008) this regime established that mining concessions holders qualifying under the general regime need to reach a minimum annual production, equivalent to one tax unit (approximately US\$1,160) per year per hectare.
 If the holder of mining concession cannot reach such minimum annual production on the first semester of the eleventh year since the year in which the concessions was granted, the holder will be required to pay a penalty equivalent to 10% of the applicable minimum production per year per hectare until the fifteenth year.
 After the period of 15 years, the mining concessions may remain in force for an additional period of up five additional years in the case of: (i) the holder paying the applicable penalty and securing investments in the mining concession of 10 times the applicable penalty that should be paid; or, (ii) events of force majeure.
 If the minimum production is not reached after this period has lapsed, the mining concession will inevitably expire. - 2.
 Legislative Decree No. 1320 (granted in 2017 and in force in 2019) according to this new disposition, mining concessions holders shall reach the minimum annual production, equivalent to one tax unit (approximately US\$1,250) per year per hectare.
 If the holder of a mining concession cannot reach the minimum annual production in the first quarter of the eleventh year since the year in which the concession was granted, the holder will be required to pay a penalty equivalent to 2% of the applicable minimum production per year per hectare until the fifteenth year.
-If the holder cannot reach the minimum annual production in the year in which the concessions was granted, holder will be required to pay a penalty equivalent to 5% of the applicable minimum production per year per hectare the minimum annual production in the first quarter of the twentieth year.
-If the holder cannot reach the minimum annual production in the first quarter of the twentieth year.
-If the holder cannot reach the minimum annual production in the first quarter of the twentieth year.
-If the holder cannot reach the minimum annual production in the first quarter of the twentieth year.
-If the holder cannot reach the minimum annual production in the first quarter of the twentieth year.
-If the holder cannot reach the minimum annual production in the first quarter of the twentieth year.

-holder will be required to pay a penalty equivalent to 10% of the applicable minimum production per year per hectare until the thirtieth year.
+If the holder cannot reach the minimum annual production in the first quarter of the sixteenth year since the year in which the concessions was granted, holder will be required to pay a penalty equivalent to 5% of the applicable minimum production per year per hectare until the twentieth year.
+If the holder cannot reach the minimum annual production in the first quarter of the twentieth year since the year in which the concessions was granted, the holder will be required to pay a penalty equivalent to 10% of the applicable minimum production per year per hectare until the thirtieth year.
 Finally, if the holder cannot reach the minimum annual production until during this period, the mining concession will be automatically expired.